-Scientists often need more data than they can collect themselves and the number of projects where volunteers partner with researchers is growing.
+Scientists often need more information than they can collect by themselves and the number of projects where volunteers partner with researchers is growing.
 Often referred to as “citizen or community science”, this type of collaboration taps into the collective intelligence, using experiences, insights, and observations of a large number of people.

 Volunteer-collected data is then processed by the researchers to answer real world questions.
 It also provides access to scientific information for community members.

 Backyard Bird Count

 The Great Backyard Bird Count is every February.
 Help scientists better understand global bird populations by watching, counting, and identifying birds in your favorite location.

 You’ll join fellow citizens from over 100 countries!
 In past years, the collective count covered more than half the known bird species in the world!
 It’s fun to watch a map as bird reports from all over the world pour in.